jgdevroman/mother/README.md

 To clone and compile this application you need [Git](https://git-scm.com/), make and [GCC](https://gcc.gnu.org/) on your system.

-To install the programm clone this repository in an arbitary folder with
+To install the programm, clone this repository to an arbitary folder:

 ```bash
 $ git clone https://github.com/jgdevroman/mother.git
 ```

-And compile the program with
+And compile the program:

 ```bash
 $ make all